Hey Kids (Start Here)

 Hermann Gottlieb cannot stand on a pier, stare at seagulls, and force himself to want to eat them for the purpose of immediately dissuading himself about his taste for those selfsame seagulls.

-This will never work for him—he cannot do what Newton has done and is doing.
-He cannot incorporate catastrophic cognitive disruption into a re-wrought sense of self.
-There are two people and a collective consciousness in his head, in his head, where there should only be Hermann Gottlieb.
+This will never work for him—he can’t do what Newton has done and is doing.
+He can’t incorporate catastrophic cognitive disruption into a reforged sense of self.
+There are two people and a collective consciousness in his head, in his head, where there should be only Hermann Gottlieb.

-His brain is not cooperating.
-It can hollow out idiocy at a distance of one hundred meters and it is therefore totally unwilling to call up any predation instincts when presented with seagulls.
-Of course, it is willing to back his already stressed and deeply troubled colleague cum roommate cum drift-partner into a corner in a dimly lit kitchen andterrify him for no other reason than that he’d happened to combine visible anxiety with a physical retreat.
+His brain isn’t cooperating.
+It can hollow out idiocy at a distance of one hundred meters and is therefore unwilling to call up any predation instincts when presented with seagulls.
+Of course, it’s willing to back his already stressed and deeply troubled colleague cum roommate cum drift partner into a corner in a dimly lit kitchen and terrify him for no other reason than that he’d happened to combine visible anxiety with a physical retreat.

 It had been that unsteady, backward step that had initiated the entire unfortunate episode.